 If you notice that your baby’s bottle is damaged, scratched or cracked, it’s a good idea to replace it.

-It’s also recommended that babies stop drinking from bottles with teats by the time they are one year old (NHS Choices, 2015; Oral Health Foundation, 2017).
+It’s also recommended that babies stop drinking from bottles with teats by the time they are one year old as drinking through a teat leaves the teeth coated in milk and can lead to tooth decay (NHS Choices, 2015; Oral Health Foundation, 2017).
 Read more about this here.

 We support all parents, however they feed their baby.
 If you have questions, concerns or need support, you can speak to a breastfeeding counsellor by calling our helpline on 0300 330 0700, whether you are exclusively breastfeeding or using formula milk.
 Breastfeeding counsellors have had extensive training, will listen without judging or criticising and will offer relevant information and suggestions.
 You can also find more useful articles here.